AtanasBunchev/meta-hello-world/README.md

 11. Testing the image

-    After running the qemu image or booting the raspberry with SD card, login as root if required (by default there is no password) and run:
+    After running the qemu image or booting the raspberrypi with SD card, login as root if required (by default there is no password) and run:

         hello_world